Aman-Singh-007/Operating_system/README.md

 # Operating_system
 # problem statement Q_3.21
-The Collatz conjecture concerns what happens when we take any positive integer n and apply the following algorithm: n =
+The Collatz conjecture concerns what happens when we take any positive integer n and apply the following algorithm:\
+n =
 { n∕2, if n is even
 3 × n + 1, if n is odd
+}\
 The conjecture states that when this algorithm is continually applied, all positive integers will eventually reach 1.
-For example, if n = 35, the sequence is
+For example, if n = 35, the sequence is\
 35, 106, 53, 160, 80, 40, 20, 10, 5, 16, 8, 4, 2, 1
 Write a C program using the fork() system call that generates this sequence in the child process.
 The starting number will be provided